MalahatNation/governance-library/land-code.md

 **Whereas** Malahat Nation wishes to manage its lands and resources on Malahat Nation reserve lands, rather than having its lands and resources managed on its behalf under the *Indian Act*;

-**NOW THEREFORE, THIS LAND CODEIS HEREBY ENACTED AS THE FUNDAMENTAL LAND LAW OF MALAHAT NATION.**
+**NOW THEREFORE, THIS LAND CODE IS HEREBY ENACTED AS THE FUNDAMENTAL LAND LAW OF MALAHAT NATION.**

 ## PART 1: PRELIMINARY MATTERS